 One where you wake up each morning and can decide what you want to do.

-That’s why productivity is so important: in a world where you can create your ideal life by fully utilizing your 24 hours each day, productivity is one of the key building blocks towards achieving that aim.
+Because in a world where you can create your ideal life by fully utilizing your 24 hours each day, productivity is one of the key building blocks towards achieving that aim.

 So as you go through this list of factors that increase productivity, keep that in mind.
 Remember just how important productivity is in your ability to live a bigger and better life.
+Use your time wisely and make the progress each day that you need to make.

 1. Set goals to increase productivity